Who Qualifies For a TAVR Procedure?

 The cow or pig tissue passes by the hollow catheter and is placed in the area of the aortic valve.
 A balloon is used on the tip of the catheter to press the new valve into place.

 Once this is done, the doctor removes the catheter once the new valve is securely in place.

 While the TAVR procedure is ongoing, the treatment team will monitor the vital signs, blood pressure, heart rate rhythm, and breathing.

-Patients aged in their 80s or 90s with this type of aortic valve disease are often not healthy enough to undergo open heart surgery and even medication is not the solution.
+Patients in their 80s or 90s with this type of aortic valve disease are often not healthy enough to undergo open heart surgery; even medication is not the solution.
 So, ultimately, they would succumb to heart failure from this valve not being fixed.

 TAVR can also be considered for those who suffer from the following:

 - Kidney disease